-To support this work, four detailed surveys were issued to: (i) CCPs; (ii) clearing members and broker-dealers ("intermediaries"); (iii) other market participants active in global centrally and non-centrally cleared derivatives and securities markets ("clients"); and (iv) regulatory authorities.
-These surveys were used to collect quantitative and qualitative data across major entity types most affected by centrally and non-centrally cleared margin dynamics, and were supplemented by public information where possible.
+To support this work, four detailed surveys were conducted at (i) CCPs; (ii) clearing members and broker-dealers ("intermediaries"); (iii) other market participants active in global centrally and non-centrally cleared derivatives and securities markets ("clients"); and (iv) regulatory authorities.
+The surveys collected quantitative and qualitative data across the major entity types most affected by centrally and non-centrally cleared margin dynamics, and were supplemented by public information where possible.
 Information gathered through the CCP survey covers the vast majority of CCPs and is therefore a reasonable indication of the overall market, while the coverage of responses to the other surveys is more limited and represents only a sample of market participants or jurisdictions.